 Those with Sexual Inversion do not live in a Petri dish.
 They exist inside human cultures and interact with them.
 So the extent and severity of the Sexual Inversion are not the only issues at hand; social acceptance or, conversely, intolerance, is also hugely important.

 This brings us to my axiom: ‘An individual will transition when their sense of discomfort at presenting in the gender suggested by their birth sex exceeds their fear of social rejection or intolerance as a result of transitioning.’
-1
+I have avoided using the term ‘Gender Dysphoria’ here because, while it is a real phenomenon, it is also applied to transitioners or potential transitioners who do not have Sexual Inversion and whose dysphoria has other causes.
+This may in turn cause confusion by conflating Inverts and HSTS with other types of transitioner, which is often deliberately done and causes great harm.

 Not a mental condition

-Sexual Inversion is not a mental condition per se, but a physical, innate one that does have psychological consequences These are principally caused by distress at having a sexuality that is a mismatch to physical sex and by the social expectations of gender that is considered correspondent to their birth sex.
-Since gender is inextricably linked to sexuality, people with Sexual Inversion naturally desire to present in the gender opposite to their birth sex and feel great distress if they are prevented from doing so.
+Sexual Inversion is not a mental condition per se, but a physical, innate one that does have psychological consequences.
+These are principally caused by distress at having a sexuality that is a mismatch to physical sex and by the social expectation of a gender that is considered correspondent to their birth sex.
+Since gender is inextricably linked to sexuality, people with Complete Sexual Inversion naturally desire to present in the gender opposite to their birth sex and feel great distress if they are prevented from doing so.

 Sexual Inversion stands apart